 It is generally known that a woman’s fertility decreases as she gets older, but even during her most fertile (and otherwise healthy) years, lifestyle choices and external factors can affect a woman’s fertility and her chances of getting pregnant.

-So, below are some of factors that do (or don’t) affect a woman’s fertility, and what you can do about them if you are trying to conceive;
+So, below are some of the factors that do affect a woman’s fertility, and what you can do about them if you are trying to conceive;

 2. Being Underweight

 Maintaining a healthy body weight—one that falls in the normal BMI range and that is reached through a healthy diet and moderate exercise—is one of the most important things a woman can do to increase her chances of getting pregnant.

-But even in the decade or so before menopause officially occurs, she may experience fertility problems as her ovulation becomes less regular and her egg count declines—a time known as perimenopause.
+But even in the decade or so before menopause officially occurs, she may experience fertility challenges as her ovulation becomes less regular and her egg count declines—a time known as perimenopause.